thriveweb/sailing-paradise/content/boatTours/2018-08-31-hen-s-parties.md

         Don't expect a cookie-cutter hens party!
 We realise that every hen is different and therefore every hen's party is different.
-We celebrate that and will adapt our service on the day to suit your vibe whatever that may be.
+We celebrate that, and will adapt our service on the day to suit your vibe, whatever that may be.

-        From your initial enquiry we aim to streamline the booking process offering a variety of optional extras including catering, beverages, motorised watersports and butlers should you wish to book them.
+        From your initial enquiry, we aim to make the booking process as simple as possible for you, offering a variety of optional extras including catering, beverages, motorised watersports and butlers should you wish to book them.
 But none of this is obligatory, we also welcome BYO.

         We offer a personalised and customised service so if you have any